-- If your catheter falls out - If there is no drainage from the bladder for hours or if you are experiencing pain and have been drinking fluids as normal - If you develop a fever/ sweats/ chills or begin to feel unwell - If you see blood clots from the catheter
+- If your catheter falls out. - There is no drainage from the bladder for four hours or if you are experiencing pain and have been drinking fluids as normal. - If you develop fever/sweats/chills or begin to feel unwell. - · Blood clots from the catheter.

-Contact details
+Contact details at the Urology Department